tinyfpga/yahdl/README.md

 Starting at the top module going down the hierarchy, parameter and constant expressions are evaluated and propagated.

+### Expression Simplification
+Expressions are simplified.

 ### Control Graph Extraction
 The control flow for each method and thread is extracted.
 Assignments and expressions are included in

 ### Datapath Graph Extraction
 The data flow from each control graph is extracted with signals connecting the control graph to the data graph control points.
+Temporary storage and muxes are added as necessary.

 ### Dead Code Elimination
 Dead code is pruned from the control graph and data graph based on expressions known at compile-time.

+### Simple State Fusion
+Combine independent and trivially dependent statement nodes into a single node.
+Trivially dependent statements are dependent assignment expressions comprised of a small number of logical functions, unlimited constant bitslicing, unlimited constant shifts, and variable references.

 ### Call Graph Generation
 Beginning from each always block and thread, a directed graph is generated that describes every location that every function is called from.

+### Trivial Function Inline
+Trival getter and setter functions are inlined.

 ### Arbiter Insertion
 Arbiters are inserted for functions that are called from more than one thread